Chapter 1

 You will learn drills you can do while lying on your back.
 Drills you can do standing in your kitchen.
 Drills for an open field, drills for a wall, drills for a windy day when everyone else stays home.

 You will learn the science behind spin, the kinetic chain that generates power, and why a relaxed grip throws farther than a death grip.
-You will learn how to pull the disc 60 yards.
-You will learn how to throw with both hands.
+You will learn how to pull the disc 60 yards or more.
+You will learn how to throw with both hands WITH CONFIDENCE.

 And you will learn how to build a practice routine that fits your life, whether you have 15 minutes or an hour.